kubeshop/testkube/docs/docs/articles/deploying-from-private-registries.md

 This guide shows how to deploy Testkube using images from private registries.

-To start with, we need to update `values.yaml` file, populating `registry` and `pullSecret` parameter with a value of your private registry and a k8s secret respectively.
+To start with, we need to update `values.yaml` file, populating `registry` and `pullSecret` parameters with a value of your private registry and a k8s secret respectively.
 (Please note that the [k8s secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) should be created prior to Testkube installation.)
-The easiest solution would be to update `global` parameters, which will set a new value for **all** Testkube components and MongoDB images:
+The easiest solution would be to update `global` parameters, which will set a new value for **all** Testkube components, including MongoDB images:

 ```aidl
 global: